 First published in 1938, Anne of Ingleside was written long after the earlier Anne books and was the last to be published during L.M Montgomery’s lifetime.
 The later Anne books are different in tone to the earlier ones, perhaps as a consequence of the troubled times facing the world and their author, and it is very evident in Anne of Windy Poplars and Anne of Ingleside which deal with a grown up Anne.
 Anne still has some of her endearing qualities but the dreamer from the first books is long gone and it is a great pity.

 While the story concentrates on Anne’s life as a mother, the real focus begins to move towards her increasing brood of children who are soon embroiled in adventures of their own.
-Anne’s children are full of dreams like their mother, however the other children in Glen St. Mary’s are not as innocent and they often take advantage of the innocence of the Blyth children who learn some harsh lessons.
+Anne’s children are full of dreams like their mother, however the other children in Glen St. Mary’s often take advantage of the innocence of the Blyth children who learn some harsh lessons.
 Each of the children is brought into the spotlight with the exception of the two youngest, Shirley and Bertha Marilla, who are still infants.
-The adventures of the children are mildly amusing but I really wish their had been more focus on Anne and Gilbert.
+The adventures of the children are mildly amusing but I really wish there had been more focus on Anne and Gilbert.

 The fly in the ointment comes in the shape of Gilbert’s father’s cousin, Mary Maria Blythe, who come to Ingleside for an extended stay and outlives her welcome very early on.
 Aunt Mary Maria seems to disapprove of everything at Ingleside and isn’t shy about sharing it either to the extent the whole family are walking around on eggshells.
 Aunt Mary Maria is a rather unpleasant character who seems immune to Anne’s charms and it is a relief when she finally goes.